zenwarr/vk-dialogue-export/README.md

 There are several authentication methods supported.

 1. Open `config.ini` file and enter your login and password instead of `YOUR_LOGIN` and `YOUR_PASSWORD`.
-Now you can start the script.

 2. Just start the script and it will give you an url.
 Open it in browser (or just press Enter in console) and give access to the application.
 You will be redirected to an almost blank page.
 Copy access_token and user_id parameters from URL and copy them into config.ini instead of `YOUR_ACCESS_TOKEN` and `YOUR_USER_ID`.
-Now you can start the script.

-Export can be started with the following command:
+Now you can start the script with the following command:

 ```
 python vk-dialog-export.py